AdelKudryashev/Strongswan-installation-script/Readme.md

 You can get a certificate with the help of the command
 </br><strong>cat /etc/ipsec.d/cacerts/ca-cert.pem</strong></br>
-Keep the text between
+Save the text between
 </br><strong>-----BEGIN CERTIFICATE----- and -----END CERTIFICATE-----</strong></br>
-to the local computer including these two lines in a <strong>.pem</strong>file
+to the local computer including these two lines in a <strong>.pem</strong> file

 </br>
 </br>